vincebln2/opencvrust/README.md

 Configures camera focus, white balance, exposure, and autofocus.
 Also configures video resolution, frame rate, encoder type, length, and filename, then records a video according to those settings.
 The time length of the video is dependent on the fps selected (30 in this case) and the number of frames to be captured, 150 in this case, meaning the video will be 5 seconds long @30fps.

 ## video-view and live-view
-Contains python equivalents to the rust code here.
+Contains Python equivalents to the rust code here.

 ## Issues
 The camera_config() functions are not reliable.
 This issue lies in the firmware of the cameras we used, for some reason it does not listen to v4l2-ctl commands for manually adjusting white balance, focus, and exposure.